deep2003-github/Personal-Website/README.md

 # Personal-Website
-Portfolio website made using HTML, CSS and Javascript and framework like Bootstrap.
+personal Portfolio website made using HTML, CSS and Javascript and framework like Bootstrap.